1887 Brooklyn (Brooklyns)

 Photo A

-Dated 1887.
-Old Judge baseball card of E Greer (87).
+Dated early May 1887 or later.
+Old Judge baseball card of E Greer (Bro 87, Ath AA 87).
 Full view at left, detail view at right.
-Photo date determined by player shown as 1887 was the only year Greer played for Brooklyn.
-Note lace ties, dark button on top of cap, and fingerless fielding gloves worn on both hands.
+Photo year determined by fact that 1887 was the only year Greer played for Brooklyn.
+Date range of early May or later determined by the fact that Greer joined the team on or before May 10.
+If this image and others from this session were made at the Brooklyn ballpark, the team was at home May 5-9, 1887, and then not again until May 30.
+Player was photographed wearing a white uniform with a dark belt and stockings.
+The white pillbox-style cap had a dark button on top.
+Greer was a catcher and in this photo he wore fingerless fielding gloves worn on both hands.
 Player was wearing short sleeves in this photo matching many of the Brooklyn players photographed during this session.
 Year Greer with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.
+Info on Greer joining team from the Brooklyn Daily Eagle, May 10, 1887.

 Photo B

-Dated 1887.
+Dated early May 1887 or later.
 Old Judge baseball card of J McTamany (85-87).
 Full view at left, detail view at right.
-Photo date determined by similarity in background to Greer card, see photo A. This photo may suggest player was wearing a light-colored shirt over white pants.
+Photo date determined by similarity in background to Greer card, see photo above.
+This photo may suggest player was wearing a light-colored shirt over white pants.
 None of the other Brooklyn cards from this photo session suggest this.
 Years McTamany with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo C

-Dated 1887.
+Dated early May 1887 or later.
 Old Judge baseball card of E Burch (86, 87).
 Full view at left, detail view at right.
-Photo date determined by similarity in background to Greer card, see photo A. This photo provides a rare view of the back side of the uniform, including a belt loop located in center back.
+Photo date determined by similarity in background to Greer card, see photo above.
+This photo provides a rare view of the back side of the uniform, including a belt loop located in center back.
 Photo also shows a very thin stripe down the pant seam.
 Years Burch with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo D